-Contracted DSP is defined in clause 3.7D(a) of the NER as a contractual arrangement between a Registered Participant and a person, in which they agree to the curtailment adjustment of non-scheduled load or the provision of unscheduled generation in specified circumstances, as well as.
-A proposed rule change is expected to also include tthe provision of wholesale demand response (WDR) by an approved wholesale demand response unit approved under clause 2.3.6(a) of the NER1 within the definition of contracted DSP.
+Contracted DSP is defined in clause 3.7D(a) of the NER as a contractual arrangement between a Registered Participant and a person, in which they agree to the adjustment of non-scheduled load or the provision of unscheduled generation in specified circumstances, as well as the provision of wholesale demand response (WDR) by a wholesale demand response unit approved under clause 2.3.6(a) of the NER1.

-In addition to contracted DSP, through clause 3.7D(e)(1)(ii), DSP includes curtailment adjustment of nonscheduled load or provision of unscheduled generation2 in response to the demand for, or price of, electricity.
+In addition to contracted DSP, through clause 3.7D(e)(1)(ii), DSP includes adjustment of non-scheduled load or provision of unscheduled generation2 in response to the demand for, or price of, electricity.